 Only Drink Bottled Water

-The drinking quality of the water from taps in Thailand, is poor at best.
-And if you’re a bit health conscious you know better not to drink water from the taps.
+The drinking quality of the water from taps in Thailand is poor at best.
+And if you are anyway health-conscious you should know better not to drink water from the taps in Thailand.

-Don’t Be Afraid To Try All The Thai Food
+Do Not Be Afraid To Try Thai Food

 7 Elevens Everywhere

-7 Eleven’s seem to be everywhere and open 24 hours.
+7 Eleven’s seem to be everywhere and are open 24 hours.

-ALWAYS make sure they use the meter.
-A lot of taxi’s will not use the meter in an effort to charge more.
-A short taxi ride shouldn’t be more than 100 – 150 baht.
+Always make sure they use the meter.
+A lot of taxis will not use the meter in an effort to charge more.
+A short taxi ride should not be more than 100 to 150 baht.

-Don’t even get into the taxi unless you agree on a metered trip.
+Do not even get into the taxi unless you agree to a metered trip.
 If he says no, just shut the door and wave down another one.
 You will be better off this way.

-Wherever place you visit in Thailand, there will always find a local market.
-You will found vegetables, fruits, animals and fish as well fake sunglasses and fake clothes.
+Wherever place you visit in Thailand, there will always be a local market to visit.
+You will find vegetables, fruits, animals, and fish as well fake sunglasses and fake clothes at the markets.

 In crowded markets, keep a good eye on your wallet.
-I kept mine in a my front pockets that was buttoned most of the time or just carried a small amount of cash.
+I kept mine in my front pockets that were buttoned most of the time or just carried a small amount of cash.